dovewalletHQ/dove-backend/REGISTRATION.md

   accessToken: null,        // From Step 6
   passcodeSet: false,       // From Step 7
   profileComplete: false,   // From Step 8
-  walletCreated: false      // From Step 10
+  walletCreated: false,     // From Step 8A (integrated) or Step 10 (separate)
-};
+  walletData: null          // Store wallet information };
 ```